-Video submissions are due by 2 p.m. central time on Wednesday November 18, 2020.
-The ADC team will spend the next few days reviewing and evaluating submissions.
-Teams selected to participate in live virtual interviews can expect to be notified by close of business on December 8, 2020 (schedule subject to change).
+Video submissions are due by 2 p.m. central time on Wednesday, December 14, 2022.
+The ADC team will spend the next few weeks reviewing and evaluating submissions.
+Teams selected to participate in live virtual interviews can expect to be notified by close of business on January 26, 2023 (schedule subject to change).

 Selected teams will receive questions and comments regarding their app and video presentation from NASA's ADC and SCaN teams.
 When teams receive these questions, they should prepare written responses in preparation for a live virtual connection with NASA personnel and the ADC team.
 Lead Teachers must submit their written responses prior to their interview at a date and time set by the ADC team.
-All submissions should be emailed to JSC-M2MSTEM@mail.nasa.gov.
+All submissions should be emailed to JSC-ADC@mail.nasa.gov.

 Live virtual connections will be facilitated through video conference.
 The date and time of the event will be emailed to the Lead Teacher by the ADC team.
-The live virtual connection will be 20 to 30 minutes long and will give teams the opportunity to speak to both the SCaN and ADC teams.
+The live virtual connection will be 30 to 45 minutes long and will give teams the opportunity to speak to both the SCaN and ADC teams.
 Teams will provide answers to the questions and respond to additional comments.
+Technical suggestions to improve app functionality will be discussed.

 Each team's written submission and live connection will be evaluated to help determine which team(s) will be selected for the culminating event.
 Teams will be ranked by the NASA technical team.
 In case of a tie score, preference will be determined by the NASA technical team.
-The Top Teams must work with ADC mentors and team members to adjust any required items for app delivery to NASA personnel prior to attending the culminating event.
+The Top Teams must work with ADC mentors and team members to adjust any required items, based on technical suggestion by NASA, prior to attending the culminating event.

-Top Team(s) selected to attend the culminating event can expect to be notified by close of business on December 18, 2020.
+Top Team(s) selected to attend the culminating event can expect to be notified by close of business on February 22, 2023.

-Near Earth Network antennas AS-3 (foreground) and AS-1 (background) in Alaska.
+Near Space Network antennas AS-3 (foreground) and AS-1 (background) in Alaska.
 (NASA)